grchavez/Hangman-Game-11/README.md

 It's Pro Wrestling af.

-You have five tries to guess the name Superstar.
+You have five tries to guess the name of the Superstar.